The Survivor (1981 film): Plot

 Hobbs brings Keller to visit with the Catholic priest before the two decide to return to the crash site.
 Hobbs brings Keller inside the plane wreckage, where she seats him in the intact cockpit.
 Keller begins to experience regressive memories of the events leading up to the crash, which entail a passenger finding a bomb on board the plane which subsequently detonated, causing the plane to lose control.
 Keller awakens from the vision and he and Hobbs flee the crash site.
 Tewson, one of Keller's peers investigating the crash, arrives shortly after and is stabbed to death by an unseen figure.

 Utilizing Hobbs's psychic impressions, Keller drives around the city as she directs him.
-The two arrive at an aeroplane hangar where Keller finds Slater, one of his peers from the airline, armed with a shotgun.
-Slater admits to having planted the bomb on the aircraft, hoping to kill Keller so that he could wrangle further control of the airline.
-Slater shows no remorse for the crime, deeming the 300 passengers as "nobodies".
-Moments later, the screams of the victims fill the hangar, and a large aeroplane propelling suddenly bursts into flames, triggering an inferno that burns both Keller and Slater to death.
-Hobbs watches from outside the hangar in horror as Slater stumbles out of it, engulfed in flames, eventually burning to death.
+The two arrive at an aeroplane hangar to where some of the airplane sections have been moved.
+Keller finds Slater, one of his peers from the airline, armed with a shotgun.
+Slater admits to having planted the bomb on the aircraft, hoping to kill Keller so that he could wrangle further control of the airline, and for killing Tewson who was getting too close to the truth.
+Slater shows no remorse, deeming the 300 passengers as "nobodies".
+Slater apparently shoots Keller with the shotgun.
+Moments later, the screams of the victims fill the hangar, and one of the plane's engines suddenly bursts into flames, triggering an inferno.
+Hobbs watches from outside the hangar in horror as Slater stumbles out, engulfed in flames, eventually burning to death.

-The following day, as the wreckage crew hauls away portions of the crashed plane, they discover Keller's burnt corpse seated in the cockpit.
+The following day, as the recovery crew prepares to haul away the cockpit portion of the crashed plane, they discover Keller's burnt corpse in the pilot's seat, in his flight uniform and having been dead for days.